camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 <Tabs queryString="deploy">
 <TabItem value="elastic-secret" label="Create the secret for Elasticsearch">

-Elasticsearch will use S3 as a backup and restore bucket.
-For this, configure a Kubernetes secret to not expose those in cleartext.
+Elasticsearch will need an S3 bucket for data backup and restore procedure, required during a regional failover.
+For this, you will need to configure a Kubernetes secret to not expose those in cleartext:

 You can pull the data from Terraform since you exposed those via the `output.tf`.